gord888/Arduino-GarageDoorOpener/README.md

 The schematic below shows the main circuitry.
 The Arduino Nano accepts 12v in Vin, and the 5v output is used to power the relays and the garage door remote.

 Note:
-Not shown on the schematic is the Wiegand keypad wireup:
-- Wiegand D0 (usually green) => Arduino D2
-- Wiegand D1 (usually white) => Arduino D3
+Not shown on the schematic is that you need power to the relays.
+I purchased 5v relays, so the +5v was drawn from the Arduino +5v.
+There are 12v relays available too, in which case you'll draw power from the 12v power supply.

 ![schematic](./images/schematic.png)